 The Apartments

-Each apartment has air conditioning and wifi.
+Each apartment also has air conditioning and wifi.
 The interior patio, a constant feature of Córdoba's historic buildings, gives the property its light and quiet.
-The address at Calle Velázquez Bosco, 3 puts the Mezquita-Catedral 140 metres away — close enough to hear the bells, far enough to sleep through the morning crowds.
+The address at Calle Velázquez Bosco, 3 puts the Mezquita-Catedral 140 metres away: close enough to hear the bells, far enough to sleep through the morning crowds.
 The Calleja de las Flores is a two-minute walk; the Alcázar de los Reyes Cristianos is roughly five minutes on foot.
+The Jewish Quarter starts immediately outside the front door.

 Patio de las Comedias